 Personal, Social and Emotional Development

-This term the children will be adapting to a new routine and separating from their parents so we will be embedding our new class rules: - being ready to learn, being kind and staying safe in the classroom, whilst making friends and having lots of fun.
-As the term progresses we will be learning more about each other and our emotions, listening to stories about separation from parents such as 'Owl Babies' by Martin Waddell and exploring our emotions and what makes us feel happy and sad.
+At the beginning of the year the children will be adapting to a new routine and separating from their parents so we will be embedding our new class rules: - being ready to learn, being kind and staying safe in the classroom, whilst making friends and having lots of fun.
+As the year progresses we learn more about each other and our emotions, listening to stories about separation from parents such as 'Owl Babies' by Martin Waddell.
+We explore our emotions and what makes us feel happy and sad in our ‘All About Me’ focus in the first term, then as the year progresses embed learning from ‘The Color Monster’ by Anna Llenas to help us make sense of and talk about our emotions as we move on to learn ‘All About My Community’ in Spring term and ‘All About My World’ in the Summer term.

 Communication and Language

-We will focus on one core book every few weeks (starting with 'Owl Babies') and give the children lots of opportunities to become familiar with the story so that they can develop the confidence to retell the story in their own words or act it out/ bring the story into their play.
-We will be using puppets and props to help encourage them to do this and they will also have access to a stage, which is coming soon to Early Years!
-We will also provide lots of opportunities for mark making and early writing throughout Nursery:- from chalk on pavement or blackboard tables, to making marks with sticks in mud or fingers in sand, as well as pens and pencils.
-Early phonics teaching will begin in the nursery and further information can be found in the Letters and Sounds document.
+The focus on one core book every few weeks means that we can give the children lots of opportunities to become familiar with the story so that they can develop the confidence to retell the story in their own words or act it out/ bring the story into their play.
+We use puppets and props to help encourage them to do this and they also have access to a stage where they can perform their own stories or act out some of the familiar stories we share with them.
+We provide lots of opportunities for mark making throughout Nursery:- from chalk on pavement or blackboard tables, to making marks with sticks in mud or fingers in sand, as well as pens and pencils.
+The children are introduced to early phonics teaching throughout their time in the nursery.
+We introduce the children to early phonics teaching which is the foundation for early reading, through the teaching of songs, stories and games in small groups.

-There will be lots of counting activities for the children to play with and we count every day as part of our circle routine to help the children develop confident one to one counting.
+There are lots of counting activities for the children to play with and we interact with the children in their play repeatedly over the year to help the children develop confident one to one counting.
 Numbers are always part of the environment and we have big gel numbers, Numicon and other numbers for the children to play with.
-As we interact with them in their play they will develop their number recognition.
-We will also be looking at shape and learning the shape names and looking at patterns.
+As we interact with them in their play they develop their number recognition.
+We also look at shape, learning the shape names and looking at patterns.

 Understanding the World

-We will be encouraging the children to talk about them and their families as we get to know them better.
-We will also be spending a lot of time outdoors and playing with natural objects like leaves, acorns and conkers which will help develop the children’s understanding of the world around them and the changing seasons as autumn progresses.
+We encourage the children to talk about themselves and their families as we get to know them better.
+We also spend a lot of time outdoors and playing with natural objects like leaves, acorns and conkers which will help develop the children’s understanding of the world around them and the changing seasons.
+This understanding is enhanced by weekly sessions in our Forest School area which take place throughout the year.
+In the Spring and Summer we learn about growing and grow our own food to taste as well as composting our food waste to deepen the children’s understanding of where food comes from and the cycle of growth and decay.
+The children also have the opportunity to watch caterpillars turn into butterflies in the Summer term.

 Expressive Art and Design

-In Nursery we have a wet creative area for activities like sponge painting and a dry creative area for activities like junk modelling or experimenting with playdoh.
-The children will be encouraged to use their imaginations to explore and create whatever they want to.
+In the nursery we have a wet creative area for activities like sponge painting and a dry creative area for activities like junk modelling or experimenting with playdoh.
+The children are encouraged to use their imaginations to explore and create whatever they want to.
 We are also developing a new music area outside with musical instruments for the children to experiment with rhythm and sound and the children will be developing a repertoire of songs and dances to enjoy together.